-Make sure to not exceed the pressure limits of the column.
-Take extra care when working at low temperatures, like in a cold room, or when the column is used with 20% ethanol or other viscous solutions.
-Decrease the flow rate according to Table 3 or Table 4.
-Set pressure limits according to Section Setting column pressure limits.
+Make sure not to exceed the pressure limits of the column.
+This is particularly important when working at low temperatures, like in a cold room, or when the column is used with 20% ethanol or other viscous solutions.
+Decrease the flow rate according to Table 3, on page 2 or Table 4, on page 2.
+Set pressure limits according to section Setting column pressure limits, on page 2.